railsmechanic/zachaeus/README.md

 Run `mix deps.get` to fetch and install the package.

-To leverage Zachaeus, you will need to generate a public/secret key pair by running `mix zachaeus.gen.keys`.
+To leverage Zachaeus, you will need to generate a public/secret key pair by running the `mix zachaeus.gen.keys` task.

 After running this mix task, you need to add the generated key pair to your configuration `config/config.exs`.

 ```elixir